helior/react-highlighter/README.md

 ## Props
 - `search`: The string of text (or Regular Expression) to highlight
 - `caseSensitive`: Determine whether string matching should be case-sensitive.
 Not applicable to regular expression searches.
 Defaults to `false`
 - `matchElement`: HTML tag name to wrap around highlighted text.
-Defaults to `strong`
+Defaults to `mark`
 - `matchClass`: HTML class to wrap around highlighted text.
 Defaults to `highlight`
 - `matchStyle`: Custom style for the match element around highlighted text.